-The keyboard panel of the ultrasound system is not watertight.
-Be careful not to spill any liquids, gels or moist substances on the keyboard.
+The ultrasound system control panel is not watertight.
+Be careful not to spill any liquids, gel or moist substances on either the buttons or the touch screen.

-!
 Conden-

 sation

 Caution S-c3

 Large variations in temperature or humidity may cause water to condense inside the system.
 If this happens, the system may fail to operate properly.
 Always let the system come to room temperature before you plug it in.